 - 1 teaspoon dried parsley

-- 1/4 cup shredded cheese (I used a blend of cheddar and mozzarella but use whatever you have on hand; of course the traditional Alfredo uses parmesan)
+- 1/4 cup non-dairy shredded cheese (I used a blend of cheddar and mozzarella but use whatever you have on hand; of course the traditional Alfredo uses parmesan)

 Heat the oil and garlic in a small saucepan over low heat until warm.
 Add the rice milk and cream cheese and blend until cheese melts.
 Add the parsley and shredded cheese and heat until cheese melts stirring frequently.